What You Should Know About Osteosarcoma (Bone Cancer) In Dogs

 Does My Dog Have Osteosarcoma?

-The symptoms of osteosarcoma in dogs can be subtle, and they may include:
+The symptoms of osteosarcoma, or bone cancer, in dogs can be subtle.
+They may include:

 - Lameness that doesn’t go away and swelling of the affected bone; these are the most common symptoms when a tumor affects a limb